KingricharVD/NestEGG/src/leveldb/doc/index.md

 ```

 When the if statement goes out of scope, str will be destroyed and the backing
-storage for slice will dieggear.
+storage for slice will disappear.

 ## Comparators